licanhua/YWinAppDriver/README.md

 YWinAppDriver is based on Microsoft.Windows.Apps.Test too and used this library to interact with the testapp.

 Microsoft.Windows.Apps.Test documentation can be found here: [Microsoft.Windows.Apps.Test.chm](https://github.com/microsoft/Microsoft.Windows.Apps.Test/blob/master/docs/Microsoft.Windows.Apps.Test.chm).

+3. Protocols
+There are two protocols: [w3c webdriver](https://www.w3.org/TR/webdriver/) and [selenium JsonWire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol)
+JsonWire is obselete, but still there a lot of client/server doen't support w3c specification.
+So YWinAppDriver is trying to match with both protocols

+4. [Locators and capalibilites](https://github.com/microsoft/WinAppDriver/blob/master/Docs/AuthoringTestScripts.md) are the same/nearly the same with WinAppDriver.

 ## Background
 One week ago, another team reached to me to ask some advice to help them choose the UI automation tool.
 It makes me think: Although WinAppDriver is the de fact tool recommended by Microsoft, Is WinAppDriver the right tool for everybody?